Armaggheddon/BricksFinder/.github/README.md

 BricksFinder relies on carefully crafted datasets to power its search capabilities:

 - **Minifigure Dataset:** A comprehensive dataset of LEGO minifigures.
 It includes images with the Rebrickable caption and a long caption generated using Gemini-1.5-Flash(002).
 The dataset is available on [HuggingFace datasets](https://huggingface.co/datasets/armaggheddon97/lego_minifigure_captions).
 More details can be found in the dedicated [README](../datasets/lego_minifigures_captions/README.md).
-- **Brick Dataset (Coming soon):** A dataset for LEGO bricks is currently in progress and will soon be added to the project.
+- **Brick Dataset:** A dataset containing LEGO bricks.
+It includes the images with the Rebrickable caption and a long caption generated using Gemini-1.5-Flash(002).
+Additional informations about the piece are also present, like the color.
+The dataset is available on [HuggingFace datasets](https://huggingface.co/datasets/armaggheddon97/lego_brick_captions).
+More details can be found in the dedicated [README](../datasets/lego_brick_captions/README.md).

 A massive shoutout to the [Rebrickable](https://rebrickable.com/) team for providing the data and images for the LEGO minifigures and bricks!